Hanan Azulay

 Hanan Azulay (חנן אזולאי; born 23 March 1958) is a former Israeli footballer.
 Played 15 season for Beitar Jerusalem until his retirement.

 Azulay had 396 caps for Beitar.
 He ranks second on Beitar Jerusalem's all-time appearances list, only Uri Malmilian having more appearances more.

 Career

 Azulay started to play football in Beitar Jerusalem.
-In 1975 signed for the senior team and won with the club in the 1975–76 Israel State Cup.
-In 1982 appointed the captain of the club.
+In 1975, he signed for the senior team and won with the club in the 1975–76 Israel State Cup.
+In 1982, he was appointed the captain of the club.

-In 1990 announced for retirement after anterior cruciate ligament injury.
+In 1990, he announced his retirement after anterior cruciate ligament injury.